 7. Adrenal fatigue.

-Your adrenal glands release your stress hormone (cortisol) through a complex web of communication called the hypothalamic-pituitary-adrenal axis (HPA axis).
-This hormonal imbalance occurs when your brain does not properly signal the release of cortisol through the HPA axis, causing this hormone to be either too high or too low.
-When it’s high, your blood sugar and blood pressure levels rise, and when it’s low they will also be low.
-With this imbalance, it’s no surprise that your blood sugar levels are off as well, which can lead to symptoms of feeling “hangry” and leave you craving sweet and salty foods.
-A direct correlation between blood sugar levels and HPA axis function has been demonstrated by research.
+Your adrenal glands release your stress hormone cortisol in response to a complex web of communication known as the hypothalamic-pituitary-adrenal axis (HPA axis).
+When your brain does not properly signal the release of cortisol through the HPA axis, this can cause cortisol levels to rise too high increasing blood sugar and blood pressure, or drop too low causing blood sugar and blood pressure to sink too low as well.
+This roller-coaster can lead to cravings, feeling “hangry” (hungry and angry), dizziness, or fatigue.
+A direct correlation between blood sugar levels and HPA axis function has been demonstrated by research, so get your blood sugar under control to get control over cortisol and restore adrenal function.

 8. Methylation impairments.

 Leptin is a hormone produced in your fat cells that tells your brain to use your body’s fat stores for energy.
-Problems occur when the hypothalamic cells of your brain do not recognize leptin, causing your body to think it’s in starvation mode like a bear storing up fat for winter hibernation.
-This hormone-brain miscommunication can be traced back to chronic inflammation, which dulls the brains leptin receptor sites and causes your body to produce more leptin than necessary.
+Problems occur when the hypothalamic cells of your brain do not recognize leptin, causing your body to think no food is coming in.
+This sends your body into starvation mode so it hoards every calorie, turning it to fat.
+This hormone-brain miscommunication can be traced back to chronic inflammation, which dulls the brain’s leptin receptor sites and causes your body to produce more leptin than necessary.

 10. Thyroid dysfunctions.

 Thyroid hormones are the queen of all hormones, as all the cells in your body need them to function properly.
 Unhealthy thyroid function can lead to autoimmune conditions, hormonal problems, and even seemingly unrelated issues like depression.
-This mental health issue has been shown to be significantly helped by thyroid hormone regulation and treatment.
+In fact, depression has been shown to be significantly relieved by treatment to regulate thyroid hormone production.

 11. Autoimmune problems.

-Your immune system is designed to defend your body from foreign bacteria and viruses in order to fight off disease.
-Autoimmune problems occur when your immune system decides to attack your own healthy cells.
-It’s like a case of mistaken identity.
+Your immune system defends your body from invaders, like bacteria and viruses, you depend on it for survival, but sometimes your immune system overreacts and mistakenly attacks your own healthy cells in a case of mistaken identity.
+This is autoimmunity.
 Around 50 million Americans have an autoimmune disease, and millions more are somewhere on the autoimmune-inflammation spectrum.
 But there’s good news!
 Stanford estimates that up to 77 percent of your immune system is determined by controllable factors like inflammation, toxins, and the food we choose to eat.

 12. Sex hormone imbalances.

-When your testosterone, estrogen, and progesterone are out of whack, it can lead to a slew of health problems such as infertility, PCOS, weight gain, weight-loss resistance, and low sex drive.
-Whether you’re a man or woman – your body demands a balance of all of these hormones.
+When your testosterone, estrogen, and/or progesterone are out of whack, you can develop a wide variety of health issues, like infertility, PCOS, weight gain, weight-loss resistance, and low sex drive.
+Whether you’re a man or woman, your body needs all of these hormones in a delicate balance.

 13. Viral infections.

-Viruses are often a huge missing piece of the health puzzle.
-They can lay dormant in the body for years before triggering a cascade of health problems and uncomfortable symptoms.
+Doctors often miss viral infections, and they may be one of the missing pieces in your own health puzzle, as they can lie dormant in the body for years before activating and triggering a cascade of health problems and uncomfortable symptoms, from rashes to fatigue and worse.
 The most common viral infections I see are all part of the herpes family:

 - Epstein-Barr virus (EBV)/HHV-4